Z3TA/webide/README.txt

 sudo addgroup --system jzedit_users sudo adduser --system --ingroup jzedit_users nameofuser

-And Create an apparmor profile, see apparmor/makeprofile.sh
+To create an apparmor profile, see apparmor/makeprofile.sh

+It's also possible to host the cloud editor on Windows, but then all users need to run as the same user.